The Elements of Mid-Century Modern Design April 27 2017

 No Longer Living In Isolation

 Perhaps the most telling element of the mid-century modern movement is the connection drawn between the interior and exterior of the home.
 Instead of living closed off from the world within your home, this era welcomed in sunlight and views of the garden.
-This meant large windows and door designs that often opened on tons of greenery.
+This meant large windows and door designs that often opened up tons of greenery.

 As opposed to growing gardens solely for food, as many did during the Depression, more people were able to enjoy gardens as art right outside their own homes, and gardens were planted to complement the patio furniture and the aesthetic of the home